Farama-Foundation/Minigrid/README.md

 The included environments can be divided in two groups.
 The original `Minigrid` environments and the `BabyAI` environments.

 ## Minigrid
 Following is a list of the environments that were included in the original `Minigrid` library.
-Each environment provides one or more configurations registered with OpenAI gym.
+Each environment provides one or more configurations registered with Gymansium.
 Each environment is also programmatically tunable in terms of size/complexity, which is useful for curriculum learning or to fine-tune difficulty.

 * [Empty](https://minigrid.farama.org/environments/empty/) - The goal of the agent is to reach a locatin in an empty room.
 This environment is useful, with small rooms, to validate that your RL algorithm works correctly, and with large rooms to experiment with sparse rewards and exploration.